Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/08-button-types/05-page.md

 The **button element** (`<button>...</button>`) was introduced to allow users more control over how their buttons appear.

-This element also allows other elements to appear inside the button (between the tags).
-This means you can combine text and images between the button tags.
+This element allows other elements to appear inside the button (between the tags), which means one can combine text and images between the button tags.

 <div class="codepen-embed">